cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ## Create a group policy

-Next we need to decide of a group policy.
-This defines how long a proposal can be voted on and how the outcome is calculated.
+Next you need to decide on a group policy.
+This defines how long a proposal can be voted on and how its outcome is calculated.
-Here we use the `ThresholdDecisionPolicy`, it defines a threshold of yes votes (based on a tally of voter weights) that must be achieved in order for a proposal to pass.
+Here you use the `ThresholdDecisionPolicy`.
+It defines the threshold that the tally of weighted _yes_ votes must reach in order for a proposal to pass.
+Each member's vote is weighted by its weight as defined in the group.

 Following is the content of the `policy.json`.
 It states that: